Monet, extended trips

 Intro:

-On this page you will an overview of the extended trips that Claude Monet made.
+On this page you will find an overview of the extended trips that Claude Monet made.

 Note: additional info and pictures will be added.